 Three Poets in Winter

 Last night I and hundreds of others in Concord, NH, witnessed an amazing reading of poetry by three United States Poets Laureate: Maxine Kumin, Donald Hall, and Charles Simic.
-Its remarkable to see and hear so much richness and virtuousity in one place … and even more remarkable to contemplate the fact shared by Mike […]
+Its remarkable to see and hear so much richness and virtuousity … Continue reading

 Computer Woes